Mannose

-Mannose is a sugar monomer of the aldohexose series of carbohydrates.
+Mannose is a sugar with the formula HOCH2(CHOH)4CHO, which sometimes is abbreviated Man.
+It is one of the monomers of the aldohexose series of carbohydrates.
 It is a C-2 epimer of glucose.
 Mannose is important in human metabolism, especially in the glycosylation of certain proteins.
 Several congenital disorders of glycosylation are associated with mutations in enzymes involved in mannose metabolism.

 Mannose is not an essential nutrient; it can be produced in the human body from glucose, or converted into glucose.
 Mannose provides 2–5 kcal/g.
 It is partially excreted in the urine.

 Etymology

 The root of both "mannose" and "mannitol" is manna, which the Bible describes as the food supplied to the Israelites during their journey in the region of Sinai.
 Several trees and shrubs can produce a substance called manna, such as the "manna tree" (Fraxinus ornus) from whose secretions mannitol was originally isolated.

 Structure

 Mannose commonly exists as two different-sized rings, the pyranose (six-membered) form and the furanose (five-membered) form.
 Each ring closure can have either an alpha or beta configuration at the anomeric position.
 The chemical rapidly undergoes isomerization among these four forms.